Xerneas147/jekyll-now/_posts/2016-09-21-lesson-blog-2.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
     <td>I found that searching things that I didn't know on the infinite bank of knowledge also known as the world wide web was very helpful.
 I found that w3schools was a useful website for finding helpful information about css.
-I also used my previous knowledge from year 6 when I made a website in html and css ,at the time I was so proud but looking back on it I looked like a 3 year old made it,.</td>
+I also used my previous knowledge from year 6 when I made a website in html and css, at the time I was so proud but looking back on it I looked like a 3 year old made it.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>My learning was limited by my constant need to look up anything I could work out for myself (oh no I forgot how to type an F. I know I’ll google it).
 I also let myself get a tiny bit carried away with editing… well anything.
 So I edited anything I could.
 I edited the font, the margin, the colour, the hyperlink.
 I even made the pointer into a crosshair.
 So now it all looks a bit silly.
-In future I need to remember not to change anything i physically can.</td>
+In future I need to remember not to change anything I physically can.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>